tonypags/resume/FAQ.md

 I tend to hold myself to a high standard, which can cause frustration because colleagues might find that level of satisfaction more quickly.
 What I found is that with some self-awareness and good communication, I can smooth that over, and it never really ends up being a problem.

 ---
+### Am I willing to relocate for the right opportunity?
+I would consider it proportionally to the number of boxes you check:
+<br>💻 I would need to start remotely, and be fully remote for up to 1 year.
+<br>🏖 My office would need to be no more than 2 hours from a coastline.
+<br>👩‍🏫 My residence should be 30 minutes from an elementary school.
+<br>🕣 I would also need to live within 30 minutes of the office (or an hour if remote 3 days a week).
+<br>🌃 I would like to reside in a small, medium, or large city.

+---